gXLg/MultiVersion/README.md

 **A**: That's where MultiVersion's _preprocessing_ comes in!

 **Version Filtering**<br>
-Run different code depending on which Minecraft version is currently used.
-Simply use a provided stub funtion and the preprocessor will turn it into fully working Java code.
+Run different code depending on which Minecraft version is currently being used.
+Simply use a provided stub function and the preprocessor will turn it into fully working Java code.

 **The power of Reflection**<br>